Translation Trends for 2025: Alternative to DeepL

 O.Translator

-Established in 2024, O.Translator uses the most advanced large language models: GPT4o, GeminiPro, and ClaudeSonnet to perform translation tasks.
-These models are typically trained on vast multilingual corpora, enabling them to learn and recognize complex relationships and contexts between multiple languages.
+Established in 2024, O.Translator utilizes the most advanced large language models: GPT4o, GeminiPro, and ClaudeSonnet for translation tasks.
+These models are typically trained on extensive multilingual corpora, enabling them to learn and recognize complex relationships and contexts across multiple languages.

-Modern large language models generally adopt the Transformer architecture, which excels in processing sequential data and effectively capturing contextual information in language, a crucial aspect for translation tasks.
-Due to the diversity of pre-training data, they are able to handle more languages and language pairs.
+Modern large language models generally employ the Transformer architecture, which excels in processing sequential data and effectively captures the contextual information of languages, a crucial aspect for translation tasks.
+Due to the diversity of pre-training data, they are capable of handling a greater variety of languages and language pairs.

 Moreover, many language models are simultaneously used to perform other language tasks beyond translation.
 This multi-task training approach can improve the model's generalization ability in languages, thereby enhancing its translation capability.